-I detect a certain lack of direction in The Congregation or perhaps a lack of arbitrary discretion when pulling the track list together.
+I also detect a certain lack of direction in The Congregation, too.
+Or perhaps a lack of arbitrary discretion when pulling the track list together.
 For sure, there are too many songs in this list and a certain censorship would have meant better quality.
-This also explains why after a few songs, the record grows flat – like a beer without bubbles – and does not really rebound anymore.
+This also explains why after a few songs, the record grows flat.
+Like a beer without bubbles – and does not really rebound anymore.

 Yeah, or perhaps it should be called simplistic in a way.
 The Price and Third Law will retain your attention.
-The latter with the line “Somewhere Someone must Bow / Despair Hidden Somehow” will get into your bloodstream and repeat in your brain endlessly.
-Both tracks are varied, a lot of change in the tune itself, launching new melodies at the most unexpected moment.
+The latter with the line “…somewhere someone must bow / despair hidden somehow…” will get into your bloodstream and repeat in your brain endlessly.
+Both tracks are varied, with a lot of change in the tune itself, launching new melodies at the most unexpected moment.
 Really well done – this is really great stuff.

-But then Rewind kicks in and frankly this is one track that should have fallen prey to censorship, albeit it possesses a geeky kind of attraction.
+But then Rewind kicks in.
+And frankly, this is one track that should have fallen prey to censorship, albeit that it possesses a geeky kind of attraction.